The energy sector has a huge impact on the global economy. Oil is a highly valuable commodity. Investments in energy in 2016 are around $1.7 trillion.

-Artificial intelligence systems being applied by Shell will use avatars Ethan and Emma to assist customers in discovering Shell products through natural language.
+Artificial intelligence systems being applied by Shell will use avatars, Ethan and Emma, to assist customers in discovering Shell products through natural language.

-The system is already available in U.K and the U.S, but it complements other such services such as the company’s LubeMatch system that recommends Shell products to customers.
+The system is already available in the U.K and the U.S, but it complements other such services such as the company’s LubeMatch system that recommends Shell products to customers.
 LubeMatch is already available in 138 countries and supports 21 languages.

 Although it is in a pilot mode, it is being monitored on its effectiveness and efforts are being made to increase its knowledge.